Chapter 8 Sampling and Inference

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.

 We could go on like this and calculate a lot of different sample means from a lot of different samples, and they would all take on different values.
-It is also likely that none of them would be exactly equal to the population value unless rounded off after a couple of places to the right of the decimal point.
-A distribution of sample means (or any other sample statistic) such as this is called a sampling distribution.
-Sampling distributions are theoretical distributions representing what would happen if we had population data and took repeated, independent samples from the population.
-Figure 8.2 provides an illustration of a theoretical sampling distribution, where Biden’s percent of the two-party vote in the population of counties is 34.04.
+It is also likely that none of them would be exactly equal to the population value unless by chance, due to rounding.
+If we kept sampling like this, distribution of sample means we get would constitute a sampling distribution.
+Sampling distributions are theoretical distributions representing what would happen if we took an infinite number of large, independent samples from the population.
+Figure 8.1 provides an illustration of a theoretical sampling distribution, where Biden’s percent of the two-party vote in the population of counties is 34.04.

 There are several things to note here: the mean of the distribution of sample means (sampling distribution) is equal to the population value (34.04); most of the sample means are relatively close to the population value, between about 32 and 36; and there there are a just few means at the high and low ends of the horizontal axis.